BlasiusConsulent/BlasiusConsulent/README.md

 **Senior IT Consultant | Cybersecurity Specialist | Systems & AI Integrator**

-Based in Castel San Giorgio (SA), Italy 🇮🇹.
+Based in Salerno, Italy 🇮🇹.
 With over 10 years of experience, I specialize in building balanced, secure, and high-performance IT ecosystems for SMBs.
 From hardware optimization and Disaster Recovery to local AI integration, I bridge the gap between physical systems and advanced digital security.

 ---